21 April 2020

 What results can you expect from Mobile Collections?

 The results have been spectacular.
-For one utilities provider, 19% of customers approached made a payment, compared to 4% with the previous workflow.
+For our first Mobile Collections customer, npower, who worked brilliantly with us to refine the solution, 19% of customers approached made a payment, compared to 4% with the previous workflow.
 Of these, 82% were for the full amount owed.

 It’s highly cost effective: for another customer, a single campaign cost £152, and it recovered a total of £44,776.
 The actual cost of collecting the payment is just 16% of the cost of sending a letter.